Wondering what to eat in San Francisco? Here are my personal recommendations – as well as a few of my favourite restaurants in nearby Sonoma.

 This rustic bistro has been a mainstay of Sonoma for more than two decades and it’s easy to see why.
 Lovely, carefully-prepared food, friendly service and an expert wine list. the girl & the fig is located right on Sonoma Square and has a big outdoor patio (although it was windy the night we went and several glasses of red wine ended up on the ground!).

 I chose the steak frites.
 The steak was perfectly cooked and there was a huge mound of French fries piled on the side.
-Matt had the crispy chicken thighs which came with lemon spaetzle.
+My husband had the crispy chicken thighs which came with lemon spaetzle.

 You MUST end the meal with the chocolate chip cookies.
 On the menu, they’re served with a milkshake, but that just felt wrong after drinking wine all afternoon, so the waitress suggested we replace it with a scoop of ice cream instead.